How to Calculate the Risks-free Rate of Return

 The most relevant risk-free benchmark must be identified based on three main features:

-– the T-bill is suitable for investments under 1 year
+– the T-bill is suitable for investments under one year

-– US Treasury Notes is suitable for Investments between 1 and 10 years
+– US Treasury Notes are suitable for Investments between 1 and 10 years

 – US Bond is suitable for Investments over 10 years

-Inflation is a kind of hidden tax, it can have a major impact on the performance of our investments.
-As such, it is important to take it into consideration and, when possible, calculate the Inflation-adjusted risk-free rate.
+Inflation is a hidden tax.
+It can have a major impact on the performance of our investments.
+As such, it is important to consider it and, when possible, calculate the Inflation-adjusted risk-free rate.
 This can be calculated by subtracting the current inflation rate from the Risk-Free Return.